Salary Indemnity Plan (SIP)—Short term

 Your local association has negotiated sick leave provisions into your local

-board) to provide full pay with respect to a documented illness until the
+(school board) to provide full pay, with respect to a documented illness, until

-expiration of sick leave or the maximum number of sick leave days that may be
+the expiration of sick leave or the maximum number of sick leave days that may

 Can I skip short-term and go directly to the long-term